brucethemuce/LivePhotoRepair/ReadMe.md

 - A filesystem folder containing the original videos and images, this approach cannot work reliably by interfacing with the Photos app directly
 - Access to a mac or emulator.
 Runs in **macOS Sonoma**, and may work on other more recent macOS versions (not tested)
-- Developed using quickemu Monterey on Ubuntu hostsystem, hence the old mac versions
+    - this was developed using quickemu Monterey on Ubuntu hostsystem, hence the old mac versions
+    - if using the emulator, iCloud works out of the box for Monterey but not Sonoma
+    - The mac must have direct filesystem access to the input assets.
+Samba also works.
-- Requires brew, libheif, and exiftool
+- Requires brew, libheif, and exiftool on the Mac

    - ``` brew install libheif```
       - if you dont have jpg matches you dont need libheif (in which case this does run on macOS Monterey)
    - ``` brew install exiftool```
    - if its a fresh install of macOS via quickemu these will take 30-40 minutes to install all dependencies

+For my own usecase, I compiled and ran this on qemu Sonoma, then imported into iCloud via the Photos app on qemu Monterey.

 ## Installation
 Get the requirements above.